bhutkarsayali/React_NetflixGPT/README.md

 - Update profile API call
 - Bugfix: Sign up user displayname and profile picture update
 - Bugfix: if the user is not logged in redirect- /browse to login page and vice versa
+- Unsubscribed to the onAuthStateChanged callback
+- Add hardcoded values to the constant files
+- Register for TMDB API and create an app and get access token
-- Next - Fetch from TMDB movies
+- Get data from TMDB now playing movies list API
 # Using firebase

 # FEATURES